pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   });
 ```

 In this case there isn't much to see.
-We tell the pipeline to use
+We tell the render pipeline to use
 the `vs` function from our shader module for a vertex shader and the
 `fs` function for our fragment shader.
 Otherwise we tell it
-the format of the first target.
+the format of the first render target.
 The first target corresponds to location 0
 as we specified in the shader.
+We'll later set that target to be a texture for
+the canvas.

 Now it's time to render.